22Neves/devsite-docs/guides/checkout-api-v2/make-value-reserve.en.md

 In addition, it is also possible to return as `rejected` or `pending`.
 In case it returns as `pending`, you should pay attention to the notifications to know what the final status of the payment is.

-Please note that authorized values cannot be used by your client until they are captured.
-We recommend capturing as soon as possible.
+Please note that authorized values cannot be used by your client until they are captured, so we recommend capturing them as soon as possible.
+To do this, access [Capture authorized payment](/developers/en/docs/checkout-api/payment-management/capture-authorized-payment)

 ----[mla, mlm, mco, mlc]----
 > WARNING